This article was updated March 5, 2025.

 A cost segregation study begins with a feasibility analysis, which is a complimentary estimate of the potential benefits and fees to perform a study for the specific buildings.

-During this step, your accountant should take time to understand the property owner’s tax position and the significant property characteristics to give a reliable estimate of the benefits a study could provide.
+During this step, your accountant should take time to understand the property owner’s tax position and the significant property characteristics to give a reliable estimate of the potential benefits a study could provide.

 For a building that was constructed or remodeled by the taxpayer, this can include: